-Foundations in Anatomy and Physiology from a Holistic Perspective is presented online in module format, and is an excellent adjunct course for anyone who wants to understand human body systems better.
+Healthy Body Basics – Foundations in Anatomy and Physiology from a Holistic Perspective is presented online in module format, and is an excellent adjunct course for anyone who wants to understand human body systems better.
 It’s especially useful for practitioners who are asked to liaise with other healthcare providers when working with clients.
 Sue’s approach is to look at a person as a complete individual where the body is completely linked across the major systems, and where mood and general well-being can be affected by these systems being out of balance.
 Each system is dealt with in terms of standard foundation anatomy and physiology, but Sue also shows the relevant interdependence of systems and how each can affect the other.

 If you are already working in a health-related context, these courses may be tax deductible.
 Professional associations may also offer PPD points for these courses.

 You will always find my books to be humorous, informative, practical, and easy-to-read.
 I don’t use convoluted jargon, but don’t avoid appropriate professional terminology where necessary – important for those using my material in their professions.

 Workshops are in-person to facilitate interaction and group learning.
 Numbers are small so that each participant receives individual attention, as well as benefiting from group learning activities.
 Sharing a workshop with people who are interested in similar topics is a great way to make new friends and connections.
 For people who already know each other and attend together, it can be a relationship enriching experience.
 There are no in-person workshops at present while we await restrictions for COVID-19 to be reduced – we all want to be safe!
 However, there are online options for several of the courses which you can do for now.

 These will always be kept small in attendee numbers (usual maximum would be 20), and as far as possible, will be fully inclusive of all meals, activities, materials, and accommodation.
 Obviously, there aren’t any on the schedule for the time-being while we await changes to the national guidelines on when such gatherings can re-commence.